fixm-ccb/fixm-user-manual-4.3.0-testing/docs/ats-message-to-fixm-mapping/mapping-of-ats-fields-to-fixm.md

 there are no mapping rules for field 22.
 The mapping of the information that can be specified in field 22 is captured in the other fields.
-For example, the entry *-7/NEWACID* in field 22 has the same mapping as if *--NEWACID* appeared in field 7.
+For example, the entry *-7/NEWACID* in field 22 has the same mapping as if *NEWACID* appeared in field 7.

+The only caveat to this is that, if field 22 is used to provide new values for the flight's ACID, EOBT, departure point, or destination point, FIXM also captures the previous values for these fields in `aircaftIdentificationPrevious`, `estimatedOffBlockTimePrevious` (or `estimatedRouteStartTimePrevious`), `departureAerodromePrevious` (or `departurePointPrevious`), and/or `destinationAerodromePrevious`, respectively.

 ## Notes